-Online Application Fee: \$100.00 per student.
+Online Application Fee: \$115.00 per student.
 (Non-refundable) Discounted application fees apply for multiple students.

 TUITION: Tuition can be paid monthly or yearly.
-If paying in full for the year, payment must be submitted by June 1, 2024.
+If paying in full for the year, payment must be submitted by June 1, 2025.
 All Academy families must establish a Blackbaud Account.
 Information and sign-up for Blackbaud Tuition is located on the HPCA website at www.hpcacougars.org.
 Tuition does not include field trips, athletic and fine art fees, yearbooks, PE/school uniforms, AP exams, online classes, Resource Services, senior fees, additional hours of care such as early room and afternoon programs, etc.

-Blackbaud Tuition Management System: The annual fee for this service is \$50.00 PER FAMILY.
+Blackbaud Tuition Management System: The annual fee for this service is \$56.00 PER FAMILY.
 This amount is drafted by Blackbaud with your first monthly payment.
+Blackbaud Tuition Management may charge additional transaction fees.